Make your online appointment

 Complications

-One of the most common complications after surgery are haematoma.
-This phenomenon is, however, rarely serious and will disappear spontaneously.
-Other possible consequences of the operation: temporary nerve damage or an infection, causing scars to heal less quickly.
-These complications are the exception rather than the rule.
+One of the most common complications after surgery is bruising.
+However, this phenomenon is rarely of a serious nature and disappears on its own.
+Other possible consequences of the surgery: temporary loss of the facial nerve or infection, which makes scars heal slower.
+However, these complications are extremely rare.

 Do you have additional questions about plastic or aesthetic surgery?